gumennii/react-server-side-rendering/README.md

 - Define consistency in folder structure, tech stack, linting
 - Easier process in the futue for `yarn outdated` => `yarn upgrade`
 - Keep eye on warnings related to React features and lifecycles deprecation
+- Have standard way for redux to do `initialFetchData` similiar to what `next.js` is doing with async fetching and avoid fetching data multiple time on server and client. `initialFetchData` can be defined in component and be exported separately or be part of react routes.

 ---